raveenapp/website/content/about.md

 A little about me:
 - I did my undergrad and currently doing my masters in mechanical engineering
-- I am a licensed glider pilot and glider instructor with the air cadet program
+- I am a licensed glider pilot and glider instructor
 - If you are interested in the [stuff I use]({{< relref "stuff.md" >}})
 - If you wanna see what's on my [bucket list]({{< relref "bucketlist.md" >}})

 My hobbies include:
-- Reading
 - Playing Pokemon Go - I've really gotten into it in the past year and a half
 - Retro Tech - I find technology from the 60s to 90s so fascinating
 - Starting projects (hardly ever finishing them) - I love the research and ideation phase but putting them into action is the hard part